 The department nominates eligible incoming M.S. and Ph.D. students for an Advanced Opportunity Fellowship (AOF).
-Eligibility criteria for these fellowships can be found at the Graduate School's Office of Fellowships and Funding Resources (OFFR).
-The department nominates its most academically competitive Ph.D. candidates for the University-Wide Fellowship Competition.
-Nominees are considered in February by a committee of the Graduate School's Social Studies Division.
+Eligibility criteria for these fellowships can be found at the Graduate School's Funding Information page.
+The department nominates its most academically competitive Ph.D. candidates for the University Fellowships.
+Nominees are considered in January by a committee of the Graduate School's Social Studies Division.
 For an applicant to be considered in this competition, the graduate-application file should be complete by December 1.

 University-wide information about financial aid for graduate students is available through the Office of Student Financial Aid.
-Additional information about financing graduate education is available from the Graduate School's Office of Graduate Admissions- Costs and Funding.
+Additional information about financing graduate education is available from the Graduate School's Types of Funding Available page.

 The department itself does not award fellowships or scholarships; however, a limited number of teaching assistantships, project assistantships, research assistantships, and program assistantships are available either in the department or through faculty research projects in the Wisconsin Center for Education Research.
 These assistantships are awarded to qualified, full-time graduate students and typically involve 10–20 hours of professional work each week, usually in close collaboration with one or more professors.
 Assistantships provide a stipend and may include the cost of tuition (excluding segregated fees).

 All applicants should apply online at Graduate School Electronic Application.
 Official transcripts should be sent in duplicate to the Curriculum and Instruction Graduate Program Office, 225 North Mills Street, Madison WI 53706-1707.
-Printed letters of recommendation may also be sent to this address, but persons writing recommendations may find it faster and more convenient to submit their recommendations electronically.
-Letters of recommendation can be submitted electronically to the Graduate School, following a process that is described in the on-line application.
+Printed letters of recommendation may also be sent to this address, but persons writing recommendations may find it faster and more convenient to submit their recommendations electronically to the Graduate School through the online application.
 Any additional documentation required specifically by the Department of Curriculum and Instruction should be sent to the postal address shown above.
-If the application fee is not paid electronically, a check or money order should be mailed to the Office of Graduate Admissions, 228 Bascom Hall, 500 Lincoln Drive, Madison WI 53706-1330.

 All master's degree applicants are required to submit a detailed statement of reasons for graduate study.
 This statement should indicate the applicant's primary area of interest, professional objectives, career goals, and why the applicant is interested in pursuing the master's degree in the Department of Curriculum and Instruction.
 This information is used to gauge the appropriateness of the applicant's program goals in relation to the department's mission and to identify prospective advisors whose research interests match those of the applicant.
-If an applicant's statement fails to persuade a faculty member to serve as the graduate advisor, the applicant will be refused admission; it is therefore important that this statement be detailed, well-written, and matched to specific areas of graduate specialization that are available in the department.
-These areas of study are listed at the Department of Curriculum and Instruction, Graduate Program: Areas of Study.
+If an applicant's statement fails to persuade a faculty member to serve as the graduate advisor, the applicant will be refused admission; it is therefore important that this statement be detailed, well-written, and matched to specific areas of study that are available in the department.
 If an applicant would like for a particular professor to serve as graduate advisor, the applicant should identify the desired advisor in the statement of reasons for graduate study.

 All master's degree applicants are required to submit a resume or curriculum vitae (cv).